creativescala/creative-scala/src/pages/expressive-expressions/04-images.md

 import doodle.java2d._
 ```

-Let's start with some simple shapes, programming at the console as we've done before.
+Let's start with some simple shapes, programming in the worksheet as we've done before.

 ```scala mdoc
 Image.circle(10)
 ```

 What is happening here? `Image` is an object and `circle` a method on that object.
 We pass to `circle` a parameter, `10` that gives the diameter of the circle we're constructing.
-Note the type of the result---an `Image`.
+Note the type of the result: an `Image`.

 ```scala mdoc
 Image.circle(10)